IlyaLab/digital_twin_graph_utils/README.md

 Most nodes have no out-edges - 1791381 nodes have no out-edges.
 2061691 nodes have no in-edges.

+Filtering for only nodes that have edges (in or out), we only have 391775 nodes.

 Node types:
 {1: ':Gene',
  2: ':SideEffect',